shanebedggood/corepadel/docs/FIREBASE_SETUP_GUIDE.md

 #### Configure Email Templates
 1. In **Authentication** > **Templates**
 2. Customize the **Email link** template:
-   - Subject: "Sign in to Core Padel"
+   - Subject: "Sign in to STRIDE & SERVE"
-   - Message: "Click the link below to sign in to Core Padel"
+   - Message: "Click the link below to sign in to STRIDE & SERVE"

 ### 2. Update Firebase Configuration